Skip to main content

 Centers for Disease Control and Prevention and the National Foundation of the Centers for Disease Control and Prevention

-Hate Incident Reporting Initiative to Strengthen Engagement in LGBTQ+ Communities (HIRISE+)
+Hate Incident Reporting Initiative to Strengthen Engagement in Communities (HIRISE+)

-A research-to-translation project assessing decisions to report hate crimes from LGBTQ+ adults and law enforcement
+A research-to-translation project to assess decisions to report hate crimes from LGB+ adults and law enforcement

 Client: